Music is life

 The truth is that we hear music with our whole body – and more than this.

-MRI scans show something that the poets had intuited (and Darwin was unaware of): While speech, vision and the rest of the brain functions are located in specific areas, music stimulates at least twelve different parts of the brain.
+MRI scans show something that the poets had intuited (and Darwin was unaware of): while speech, vision and the rest of the brain functions are located in specific areas, music stimulates at least twelve different parts of the brain.

 When a man listens to their favourite music and especially when they are part of it (singing, clapping their hands or dancing), the encephalography is similar to the orgasm’s.